AntonMoustache/handbooks/developers-handbook.md

 ### Process and Communication

 > Don’t go dark.
 Don’t be that guy in the room.
 Hiding your code until it’s
-> "done" may feel safer, but it isn't. - [Jeff Atwood](http://blog.codinghorror.com/dont-go-dark/)
+> "done" may feel safer, but it isn’t. - [Jeff Atwood](http://blog.codinghorror.com/dont-go-dark/)

 If it’s not on [Slack](https://wearenext.slack.com/) or [GitHub](https://github.com/orgs/we-are-next/dashboard), it didn’t happen.